Search by Keyword

 Song Structure and Style

-"She's A Woman" was written as a full-blown attempt at mimicking "the coloured sound," as McCartney called it, so it appears as the most blues-like original composition they had done up to this point.
+"She's A Woman" was written as a full-blown attempt at mimicking "the coloured sound," as Paul called it, so it is the most blues-like original composition they had delivered up to this point.
 The 12-bar blues progressions and chord changes are on full display but with some usual Beatles modifications.
-All in all, we have a structure of 'verse/ verse/ bridge/ verse/ solo/ bridge/ verse' (or aabacba).
+All together, the song has a structure of 'verse/ verse/ bridge/ verse/ solo/ bridge/ verse' (or aabacba).
 Add to this an introduction and a faded conclusion and you have what McCartney called "a real screaming rocker for the live act."

 From the quick paced count-in by Paul, we see that the verses are actually 24 measures long instead of the standard 12 bars that are usual for this kind of song.
 First, though, we hear the eight measure introduction with John's double-tracked guitar stabs on the off-beats played without the band for the first four measures.
 The last four measures of the introduction brings Paul's grounding bass line and Ringo's drums with sizzling open hi hat (and chocalho) to stabilize the song, which allows the listener to get his bearings as to where the down-beat actually is.